THE SLAVE ALIEN WORKERS – EQUAL EMPLOYMENT OPPORTUNITY:

 3435 Wilshire Blvd., Ste.
 2850, Los Angeles, CA 90010.
 Questions about subscriptions?
 Email Richard at Irwin@nilc.org

 - They Are TURNING YOU INTO A SLAVE OF THE STATE (secretsofthefed.com)

 - Consumer Confidential: Workers face thorny problems of health care, retirement (thehartford.com)

-This entry was posted in US GULAG - Notice of Slavery Award and tagged Appeals Council-ODAR, Ecce Homo-Senior Alien, Great Lakes Program Service Center, Harold Washington Social Security Center, Notice of Slavery Award, SSA/Livonia-ODAR.
+This entry was posted in US GULAG - Notice of Slavery Award and tagged Antislavery Campaign of 2018, Appeals Council-ODAR-Great Lakes Program Service Center-Harold Washigton Social Security Center-SSA/Livonia-Slavery Award, The Clinton Curse-Slavery Law of 1996.